GoorkaStudio/3D-VR-Tools/UnrealEngine/GameLogic/GameLogic-ver2-desing.md

  - LevelName - level that be openet on positive

 ActiveSteps
- - Delay - how long [ms] after step change set activity
+ - ActivityDelay - activity delay [ms], after a new step change.
+(After a new step change, delay [ms] and execute activity)
- - Steps - steps separatet by ',' and allowed span separated by '-' examle: step2,step3,step4-step10
+ - Steps - game steps separatet by ',' and allowed span separated by '-' examle: step2,step3,step4-step10, that activite control/component

 ## Controlls